dtkmn/mcp-zap-server/README.md

 >**IMPORTANT** This project is a work in progress and is not yet production-ready.
 It is intended for educational purposes and to demonstrate the capabilities of the Model Context Protocol (MCP) with OWASP ZAP.

 ## Features
-- **MCP server**: Exposes ZAP actions as MCP tools
+- **MCP ZAP server**: Exposes ZAP actions as MCP tools.
+Eliminates manual CLI calls and brittle scripts.
-- **OpenAPI integration**: Import remote or uploaded OpenAPI specs into ZAP and kick off active scans
+- **OpenAPI integration**: Import remote OpenAPI specs into ZAP and kick off active scans
 - **Report generation**: Generate HTML/JSON reports and fetch contents programmatically
 - **Dockerized**: Runs ZAP and the MCP server in containers, orchestrated via docker-compose
 - **Secure**: Configure API keys for both ZAP (ZAP_API_KEY) and the MCP server (MCP_API_KEY)